fp7-netide/Tools/wireshark-NetIDEdissector/README.md

 * ```sudo ldconfig```

 ## Install NetIDE Wireshark Dissector
 We are going to install the NetIDE dissector as a plugin.
-To install the NetIDE dissector, you just need to copy the files ```netide.so``` and ```netide.la''' which you can find in this repository, in the lib folder of your wireshark installation.
+To install the NetIDE dissector, you just need to copy the files ```netide.so``` and ```netide.la``` which you can find in this repository, in the lib folder of your wireshark installation.
 Normally the path of the plugin library for most wireshark installation from source code is /usr/local/lib/wireshark/plugins/1.12.x

 ## TODO